Take his garment that is surety for a stranger: and take a pledge of him for a strange woman.

 The second clause of the proverb has an ellipsis, words intentionally omitted to shorten the sentence and increase the force.
 Pledges, or security deposits, should also be required from men who have dealings with strange women.
 For the immoral, or amoral, lifestyle of a whoremonger indicates that you should not trust him in business or financial transactions.
 To protect yourself, you need to take a security deposit again.

-It is wonderful to meet godly men, with whom you can enter partnerships and transactions and not worry at all.
+It is a blessing to meet godly men, with whom you can enter partnerships and transactions and not worry at all.
 But men who are not disciplined financially or morally are not good business partners.
 They should be avoided.
-A wise man will not risk his own financial life by trusting a person who takes unnecessary risks with capital or women.
+A wise man will not risk his own financial life by trusting a person who takes unnecessary risks with capital or strange women.
+The warning is to protect yourself in deals with men prone to risk-taking or whorish women.

 Reader, it is better to be safe than sorry.
-Resist all the appeals of others, and the pride and greed raging within, to be a risk-taker.
-And avoid commitments with whoremongers.
+Resist all the appeals of others, and the pride and greed existing within, to be a risk-taker or to enter deals with such men.
+And avoid commitments or relationships with whores or whoremongers.
+Choose the faithful of the land for your partners and friends (Ps 101:6).
+They will benefit from you; you will avoid much trouble; you will have partners to call on in the future for your help.